bird0401/NLP_100_knock/README.md

 ### 20210111:
 - restart from chap4
 ### 20210112:
-- finish chap4
+- finish chap4 形態素解析
 - tech
   - when opening files, using "with open() as ~"
   - mecab can devide POS from sentenses automatically
   - mecab can infer base form, POS, POS in detali, etc.